yubrajbhoi/termux-python/Doc/library/ctypes.rst

    >>>

-You can also use a callable Python object (a function or a class for example) as the :attr:`~_FuncPtr.restype` attribute, if the foreign function returns an integer.
+You can also use a callable Python object (a function or a class for example) as the :attr:`~_CFuncPtr.restype` attribute, if the foreign function returns an integer.
 The callable will be called with the *integer* the C function returns, and the result of this call will be used as the result of your function call.
 This is useful to check for error return values and automatically raise an exception::